 Based out of Portland, Oregon, Pointed Man Band continues to make music for families that represents and explores life’s adventures from the minutiae into the fantastical.
-Most currently, our album Between the Waves and the Cardoons thoroughly embodies this concept.

 We have put every ounce of love and care into crafting this album as we strive to do in our lives as parents, friends and the greater community.
 We hope it shines through and allows audiences the chance to dream along with us as we continue onward in this most wonderful journey that we call life.

 Amongst the Tall Trees PR

 Praise for Between the Waves and the Cardoons: